World Plants Logo

 Propagation

 The main methods of propagation are sowing, cuttings and grafting.
-Sowing.
 The fruit generally matures in early and mid-October, and cracks in late October.
 There is no post-ripening dormancy period after the seeds mature.
 Seed propagation is suitable for autumn sowing.
 In early and mid-October, the harvested fruits are placed in an indoor ventilated place to dry in the shade, and the seeds are sown immediately after the capsules are cracked and the seeds are taken out.
 If autumn sowing is not possible, the seeds need to be stored in wet sand for spring sowing in February of the following year.
-Cutting.
-The optimum period for cutting propagation is from April to early May, and it can also be carried out in the middle and late September.
+The optimum period for cutting propagation is from April to early May, and it can also be carried out in mid to late September.
 When cutting, choose a place with good ventilation and use vermiculite as the substrate.
-In view of the characteristics of it liking shade in the seedling stage, after the cutting is completed, the planters can increase the light to the seedlings in an orderly manner by covering the shading net or film to ensure the nutritional balance of the branches.
-Grafting.
-When grafting, planters should choose Camellia species that are easy to survive by cuttings as rootstocks, so as to reduce the influence of Golden Camellias by grafting and reduce the probability of death.
+It's important to note that it likes shade in the seedling stage.
+After the cutting is completed, the planters can increase the light to the seedlings in an orderly manner by covering the shading net or film to ensure the nutritional balance of the branches.
+When grafting, planters should choose Camellia species that are likely to survive by doing cuttings as rootstocks, so as to reduce the influence of Golden Camellias by grafting and reduce the probability of death.

 Ethnobotanical Uses (Disclaimer)